Caoman Yin

 This is the most common name used today; however, it does not seem to have been used officially as a title until the late 20th century.

-In any event, the repetitious and straightforward nature of the melodies and lyrics allow it to serve more advanced players both as a sort of warm up melody and as a way of centering oneself prior to playing: the effect of playing it in a calm manner might be compared to the effect that making ink was intended to have on someone preparing to do calligraphy.6
+In any event, the repetitious and straightforward nature of the melodies as well as the lyrics (see in transcription) allow it to serve more advanced players both as a sort of warm up melody and as a way of centering oneself prior to playing: the effect of playing it in a calm manner might be compared to the effect that making ink was intended to have on someone preparing to do calligraphy.7

 In all cases, "Transcendent Venerable One" refers to the 10th century recluse Chen Tuan: this was one of his nicknames.
 As outlined in this footnote, Chen Tuan is thought of primarily as a Daoist, but he has also been connected to the development of neo-Confucianism.
 Early sources mention his ability to sleep (the image at right comes from one of the manuals of "sleeping meditation" said to have been inspired by this).
 Later this and other of his reputed meditation practices led to him being associated with a number of "internal arts".